Bird: Relationship with humans

 Since birds are highly visible and common animals, humans have had a relationship with them since the dawn of man.
 Sometimes, these relationships are mutualistic, like the cooperative honey-gathering among honeyguides and African peoples such as the Borana.
 Other times, they may be commensal, as when species such as the house sparrow have benefited from human activities.
+Several species have reconciled to habits of farmers who practice traditional farming.
+Examples include the Sarus Crane that begins nesting in India when farmers flood the fields in anticipation of rains, and the woolly-necked storks that have taken to nesting on a short tree grown for agroforestry beside fields and canals.
 Several bird species have become commercially significant agricultural pests, and some pose an aviation hazard.
 Human activities can also be detrimental, and have threatened numerous bird species with extinction (hunting, avian lead poisoning, pesticides, roadkill, wind turbine kills and predation by pet cats and dogs are common causes of death for birds).

 Birds can act as vectors for spreading diseases such as psittacosis, salmonellosis, campylobacteriosis, mycobacteriosis (avian tuberculosis), avian influenza (bird flu), giardiasis, and cryptosporidiosis over long distances.
 Some of these are zoonotic diseases that can also be transmitted to humans.